Housebuilders help Britain's FTSE spring into October

-LONDON (Reuters) - The UK’s top share index rose to a four-week high on Monday as homebuilders rallied thanks to an extension of a government housing scheme, while airlines and miners also gained.
+LONDON, Oct 2 (Reuters) - The UK’s top share index touched a fresh three-week peak on Monday as homebuilders rallied thanks to an extension of a government housing scheme while airlines and miners also gained.

-Housebuilders Persimmon (PSN.L), Barratt Developments (BDEV.L) and Taylor Wimpey (TW.L) were among the biggest gainers, jumping 2 percent to 4.2 percent after UK Prime Minister Theresa May pledged 10 billion pounds ($13.4 billion) of extra funding to help people buy new homes.
+Housebuilders Persimmon, Barratt Developments and Taylor Wimpey were among the biggest gainers, jumping 2 percent to 3.6 percent after UK Prime Minister Theresa May pledged 10 billion pounds ($13.4 billion) of extra funding to help people buy new homes.

 Persimmon also hit a record high.